 The NRG of the RAN (cells of gNBs) entities are configured by the OAM system in RAN.
 It is possible for gNBs to learn the reliability group neighbouring cells as the Xn connectivity is set up.

-The NRG parameter of each cell is broadcast by the gNB, and each UE in the device stores this information and communicates it to the other UEs in the same device, so each UE in the device has knowledge about the NRG used by the other UEs and will avoid selecting a cell broadcasting one of these NRGs, for initial Registration and idle-mode mobility.
+The NRG parameter of each cell is broadcast by the gNB, and each UE in the device stores this information and communicates it to the other UEs in the same device, so each UE in the device has knowledge about the NRG used by the other UEs.
+Each UE then provides NRG about the other UEs and its own to its RAN node via RRC.
+This will avoid selecting a cell broadcasting one of these NRGs, for initial Registration and idle-mode mobility.

+At device manufacture, the UEs in the device are assigned a rank: e.g. UE1, UE2, UE3, etc. When the device is started, first UE1 performs network selection normally.
+Then UE2 performs network selection and down-prioritizes cells broadcasting the NRG selected by UE1.
+Then UE3 performs network selection and down-prioritizes cells broadcasting any of the NRGs selected by UE1 or UE2.
+Etc.

 It follows that the device is always using cells belonging to different NRGs (as long as redundant RAN coverage is available), without the need for the gNB to redirect the UE to another cell.